JalalQ/5204-Hospital-Group/README.md

 ### Jalaluddin Qureshi
 Feature: Doctor CRUD
 Branch Location: https://github.com/sasha-s-07/Hospital-Project/tree/DoctorCRUD

 Learnings: My major learning has been to WebAPI and ViewModels for this project.
 In the Passion Project I had used the MVC controller (auto-scaffolding approach).
 Due to this, there had been a large learning curve for me for this project.

 Right Now I have got the List, Detail and Create working.
 I have also implemented Pagination feature on the List View.
-Over the next coming days and weeks, I would be expanding on my work.
+Over the next coming days and weeks, I would be further improving my work.